Assisted living for deaf seniors

 Socialization is another goal of the deaf-friendly programs.
 It is common knowledge that hearing loss will play a negative influence on the senior's ability to communicate, which in turn will reduce the interest in socialization.
 Within assisted living facilities, seniors might be involved in activities that promote interaction, so that they do not feel isolated or lonely.
 At first, it might feel uncomfortable, but the personnel will be there every step of the way.
 Soon, the residents will begin to seek the social stimulation themselves.

 Many seniors will enjoy the feeling of being part of a community, where they can communicate with others going through the same issues.
 Seniors will feel less lonely as a result, being able to learn from one another and compare their individual experiences.
-From a practical perspective, it has been determined that deaf seniors who move into assisted living enjoy a better state of health.
-Given the benefit of social interaction and engagement, the risk of dementia is genuinely reduced.
+From a practical perspective, it is not uncommon for deaf seniors who move into assisted living to enjoy a better state of health.
+Given the benefit of social interaction and engagement, the risk of dementia is reduced.
 Thanks to the fall prevention programs, the risk of accidental falls is brought down as well.

 Services and amenities for deaf seniors who live in retirement communities